jillesvangurp/kt-search/manual/Search.md

 [3]
 ```

-Note how we are using templated strings here.
-With some hand crafted queries, this style of querying may be very useful.
+With some hand crafted queries, this style of querying may be useful.
+Another advantage is that

-Another advantage is that you can paste queries straight from the Kibana development console.
+you can paste queries straight from the Kibana development console.

 ## Using the SearchDSL

-Of course it is much nicer to query using a Kotlin Search DSL (Domain Specific Language).
+Of course it is nicer to query using a Kotlin Search DSL (Domain Specific Language).
 Here is the same query using the `SearchDSL`.

 ```kotlin